sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

 ### Executing a workflow with a specific output

-It is now time to execute your first worklow!
+It is now time to execute your first workflow!
 To do this, you need to tell Snakemake what is your **target**, *i.e.* what is the **specific output** that you want to generate.
 A target can be any output from any rule in the workflow.

 **Exercise:** Create a Snakefile and copy the previous rule in it.
 Then, execute the workflow with `snakemake -c 1 <target>`.
 What value should you use for `<target>`?
 Once Snakemake execution is finished, can you locate the output file?